MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 - Assign a peer as a [_corporate communicator_](/viva/engage/eac-key-admin-roles-permissions) to help moderate engagement across your organization.

-- Assign [additional leaders](/viva/engage/leadership-identification).
+- Assign additional [_leaders_](/viva/engage/leadership-identification).
 Content posted by leaders tends to have higher engagement.

 - Create posts about campaigns on your storyline to boost engagement.